John502/longitudez/blogs/markdown/014_AWS_Machine_Learning.md

 Box and whisker plot (candle stick plot) - shows outliers
 Histogram - places values in a bin (Binning), easily shows the distribution of the dataset.
 Seaborn and Matpotlib for visualization

+## Flavors of Data